InoyDev/portfolio-github/src/content/Projects/4kicks.md

 ---
-title: 2/ 4Kicks
+title: 4Kicks
-publishDate: 2020-03-02 00:00:00
+publishDate: 2017-03-02 00:00:00
 img: /assets/accueil.png
 img_alt: Iridescent ripples of a bright blue and pink liquid
 description: |
-  4Kicks se distingue comme une boutique en ligne innovante offrant une gamme complète et toujours à la pointe de la tendance en matière de sneakers.
+  4Kicks stands out as an innovative online shop offering a complete range of sneakers that are always at the cutting edge of the latest trends.
 tags:
   - React
   - Next